All Other Providers

 COVID-19 Vaccine

-Until further notice, the vaccine costs will be funded by the federal government for our medical plan members across all lines of business.
-However, reimbursement for administering the vaccine will vary by line of business.
+Yes, we cover COVID-19 vaccine administration and the cost of the vaccine unless it was funded by the federal government.
+This applies to our medical plan members across all lines of business.
+Please note that reimbursement for administering the vaccine will vary by line of business.

 TennCare will cover the cost to administer the vaccines to the following members through their Pharmacy Benefit Manager (PBM):